lczub/robotframework-magik/README.md

 ------------

-Provides [Robot Framework] high level keywords for automated testing [Smallworld Magik] images and Python scripst to start and stop Smallworld Images with a remote_cli.
+Provides [Robot Framework] high level keywords for automated testing [Smallworld Magik] images and Python scripts to start and stop Smallworld Images with a remote_cli.

-The Robot Magik keywords uses the [TelnetLibrary] to send commands to Magik images and read there response.
+The Robot Magik keywords *robot_magik_base.txt* uses the [TelnetLibrary] to send commands to Magik images and read there response.
 *   Precondition is, that the Magik image must have started a remote_cli.
-*   Details, how a remote_cli could be started manually and which keywords exists, see [Keyword Documentation].
+*   Details, how to start a remote_cli manually and which keywords exists, see [Keyword Documentation].
 *   Use the Python script *scripts/robot_start_magik_image.py* to start automatically an image with a remote_cli